 We manufacture approximately 20% to 25% of our products, including nearly all climbing hard goods, in our facilities in the United States and Asia.
-The remaining approximately 75% to 80% of our products are also manufactured to our specifications in third-party, independently-owned facilities primarily located in China and the Philippines.
+The remaining approximately 75% to 80% of our products are also manufactured to our specifications in third-party, independently-owned facilities.
 We keep employees and agents on-site or via regular visits at these third-party, independently owned facilities to ensure that our products are manufactured to meet our specifications.
 While we do not maintain a long-term manufacturing contract with those facilities, we believe that our long-term relationships with them will help to ensure that a sufficient supply of goods built to our specification are available in a timely manner and on satisfactory economic terms in the future.